-If you’re investing in rehab properties in the Southern California and Central Ohio area then make sure you read this blog post because it will give you the top 6 things you need to know about rehabbing an investment property in Southern California and Central Ohio…
+If you’re investing in rehab properties in the Ohio and California area then make sure you read this blog post because it will give you the top 6 things you need to know about rehabbing an investment property in Ohio and California…

 Rehabbing investment properties can be fun and can make you a lot of money.
 But don’t go into it uninformed!
 Just because the people on those rehabbing shows on TV are doing well doesn’t mean you will automatically cash in big time.

-Make sure you know these top 6 things you need to know about rehabbing an investment property in Southern California and Central Ohio.
+Make sure you know these top 6 things you need to know about rehabbing an investment property in Ohio and California.

-Top 6 Things You Need To Know About Rehabbing An Investment Property In Southern California and Central Ohio
+Top 6 Things You Need To Know About Rehabbing An Investment Property In Ohio and California

 #1.
 Not Like TV